Getting The Planning Permission

 - The nature and scope of the project: for example, residential or commercial, refurbishment/extension or new build, minor or major development

 - The local environment: conservation area or not

 - Listed Building: building having a special status because of historical or architectural interest.
 In such cases, in addition to a Planning Application, Listed Building Consent will be required.
 In certain circumstances, other Authorities may be involved in the process.

 Obtaining a planning application is a public process during which neighbours and other parties with a specific interest in the area have the right to comment upon the project.
-This is a factor to which Hampson Williams give appropriate consideration when developing the project.
+This is a factor to which Hampson Williams & Kimble gives appropriate consideration when developing the project.